 Q. What kind of orbit with the satellite have?

-Your satellite will have an equatorial orbit.
+Your satellite will have a polar orbit.
 This gives AmbaSat-1 the best means of communicating with the TTN Gateways.

 Q. What happens to my satellite after it’s spent up to 3 months in space?